 "You're too good to yourself!
-I listened to it right along, and take it from me it's sad!
+I listened to it right along and take it from me it's sad!
 Of courthe they'll have it fixed.
 We can't open in New York like this.
 My professional reputation wouldn't thtand it!
 Didn't you thee Wally Mason in front, making notes?
-They've got him down to do the re-writing."
+They've got him down to do the rewriting."
 Jill, who had been listening in a dazed way to the conversation, fighting against the waves of sleep which flooded over her, woke up.
-"Was Wally--was Mr. Mason there?"
+"Was Wally--was Mr Mason there?"
 "Sure.
 Sitting at the back."
-Jill could not have said whether she was glad or sorry.
-She had not seen Wally since that afternoon when they had lunched together at the Cosmopolis, and the rush of the final weeks of rehearsals had given her little opportunity for thinking of him.
-At the back of her mind had been the feeling that sooner or later she would have to think of him, but for two weeks she had been too tired and too busy to re-examine him as a factor in her life.
+Jill couldn't have said whether she was glad or sorry.
+She had not seen Wally since that afternoon when they lunched together at the Cosmopolis, and the rush of the final weeks of rehearsals had given her little opportunity for thinking of him.
+At the back of her mind had been the feeling that sooner or later she would have to think of him, but for two weeks she had been too tired and too busy to reexamine him as a factor in her life.
 There had been times when the thought of him had been like the sunshine on a winter day, warming her with almost an impersonal glow in moments of depression.
 And then some sharp, poignant memory of Derek would come to blot him out.
+She remembered the image she had used to explain Derek to Wally, and the truth of it came home to her more strongly than ever.
+Whatever Derek might have done, he was in her heart and she could not get him out.
 She came out of her thoughts to find that the talk had taken another turn.
 "And the wortht of it is," the Cherub was saying, "we shall rehearthe all day and give a show every night and work ourselves to the bone, and then, when they're good and ready, they'll fire one of us!"
 "That's right!" agreed the Southern girl.